Key Points About the Series

 The Series will include four competitions: Individual, Best Young Rider, Sprinter and Team:

-Best Young Rider: The finish positions of riders of racing age 25 or under (U26) who are eligible for the series will be determined after each event.
+Best Young Rider: The finish positions of riders of racing age 25 or under (U26) who are eligible for the Series will be determined after each event.
 For stage races, “finish position” refers to the General Classification.
+For the Gateway Cup, the final omnium standings will be used.
 Eligible U26 will be ranked in a separate list and points will be awarded according to the Non-UCI Multi-Day NRC points table.
 Series standing will be determined by the sum of the points earned at each event.

 Team Competition: The team standings will be determined by adding the points earned at each event by the top four team members who are eligible for the team competition (see Registration, Riders Changing Teams and Eligible Riders, above) at that event.
 If an eligible U26 rider is one of the top four eligible riders for their team, their points will be doubled.
 If an eligible U26 rider is not one of the top four riders for their team, their points will be added to the team total.
 Series standing will be determined by the sum of the points earned at each event.